 Remember: One of the main highlights of account-based marketing is that it is personalized to these organizations, which is why your content will need to speak specifically to them.

-Tip: Work together with your team to ensure your content is visually engaging and communicates the right messages to these key stakeholders.
+Tip: Work with your team to ensure your content is visually engaging and communicates the right messages to these key stakeholders.

 4. Choose the best channels for you to direct your social media efforts

-Your research and content may just as well be useless if you’re not promoting your campaigns creatively and, most importantly, directing them in the right places.
+Your research and content may just as well be useless if you’re not promoting your campaigns creatively and, most importantly, leading them in the right places.
 You need to understand where these stakeholders spend their time online.

-For example, say you are targeting someone within a graphic design organization, perhaps you know that these individuals spend time on Pinterest from your initial research and you would follow up by spending your time marketing there and within similar channels.
+For example, say you are targeting someone within a graphic design organization; perhaps you know that these individuals spend time on Pinterest from your initial research, and you would follow up by spending your time marketing there and within similar channels.

 5. Time to execute your account-based campaigns!